3 min readThe Sale Process

 Confusing Real Estate Value and Business Value

+The property and the operating business are valued independently and financed differently.
 Mixing them up leads to misaligned expectations and messy deal structures.
-Know which one, or both, you're selling before you start talking to buyers.
+Know which one — or both — you're selling before you start talking to buyers.

 Waiting for the Perfect Year

-Perfect conditions are the enemy of actually getting a deal done.
+There is no perfect year.
+A pandemic, a staffing crisis, a slow season — something always happens.
+Perfect conditions are the enemy of getting a deal done.

 Going Dark During Due Diligence

 Buyers need documents, answers, and responsiveness.
-Sellers who go quiet, because they're busy running the business, or because they're emotionally disengaged, lose deals.
+Sellers who go quiet — because they're busy running weddings, or because they're emotionally checked out — lose deals.
+A two-week delay on a document request can cost you a buyer.